mattdotroberts/happy-timer/README.md

 # Happy Timer

-Stay on track with a cheerful pomodoro-style timer built for Raycast.
-This project is forked from the original [Pomodoro Timer by asubbotin](https://www.raycast.com/asubbotin/pomodoro) and expands on it with session editing, tagging, and workflow improvements.
+Stay on track with a cheerful focus timer built for Raycast by the Happy Operators team.
+It’s designed from the ground up to streamline session edits, tagging, and reporting so you can keep momentum without extra clicks.

 [![raycast-cross-extension-badge]][raycast-cross-extension-link]